rdobrik/dfinity-agent/README.md

 https://github.com/dfinity/agent-rs
 </a>

 Currently we support query and update (call) operations with primitive types, arrays, option and principal type.
-Record and Variant types support is in development.
+Early access to variand and record types.

 # License